suryatheone/calculator-c/README.md

 # C Calculator

-A simple interactive command-line calculator that supports basic arithmetic operations (+, -, *, /), parentheses, and variable assignments.
+A simple interactive command-line calculator that supports basic arithmetic operations (+, -, *, /), parentheses, variable assignments, and a wide range of mathematical functions from the math.h library.

 ## Features